 - It is best to have a physical method for communicating yes, no and your third choice.
 Head nods are preferred and should always be modeled (exaggerating your own head nod with the verbal with every yes/no response that you give).
 If your child cannot produce a head nod, look to see what they are using and make sure everyone knows their method.

 yes/no questions are deceptive in their apparent simplicity.
-Questions serve
+Questions serve many different functions:

 - Do you want your juice?
 Acceptance/rejection; in the here and now

 - Did you go swimming today?
 Confirmation/denial; in the past